TritonDataCenter/sdc-cloudapi/docs/index.md

 the datacenter network pools.
 It is possible to have an instance attached to only an internal network, or both public and internal, or just external.

-Be aware that CreateMachine does not return IP addresses.
-To obtain the IP address of a newly-provisioned instance, poll [GetMachine](#GetMachine) until the instance state is `running`.
+Be aware that CreateMachine does not return IP addresses or networks.
+To obtain the IP addresses and networks of a newly-provisioned instance, poll [GetMachine](#GetMachine) until the instance state is `running`.

 Typically, Triton will allocate the new instance somewhere reasonable within the cloud.
 You may want this instance to be placed on the same server as another